Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

 This is going to be the most technical part of the whole chapter.
 Don’t worry though, every step is well-explained.
 For additional learning you can take your time and research each concept or command in the guide.
 Command manuals can be browsed using **man \<command>** in the terminal.

-If you get stuck at a certain step try to hit up the bitcoin plebs nostr group for help.
+If you get stuck at a certain step try to hit up the nostr community for help.
 Remember to beware shady direct messages.

 ## OBJECTIVE(optional): Prepare the external 1TB SSD([Progress Images](/progress-bitcoin-privacy){:target="_blank"})